filecoin-project/devgrants/open-grant-proposals/open-proposal-xdv.md

 it could replace oracles gen 1, where every data feed requires extensive development time

 ### Use Cases

+#### Cross chain NFT metadata uri token swap

+A NFT chain has no EVM presence, but metadata uri is stored in XDV Protocol.
+They need to be able to peg the ERC-721 compatible token and swap metadata uri while keeping the merkle tree proof / CID in XDV Protocol.

 #### Insurance Claims